ChristianChimi/Store-Business-Analytics/README.md

 ## **Store Business Intelligence**

-Hi!
-This repository is focused on Store Business Analytics, with a more Data Analytics–oriented approach (SQL + Power BI), compared to other projects which are more Data Science heavy.
+This repository focuses on Store Business Analytics, with an emphasis on Data Analytics using SQL and Power BI.
+This approach is more centered on business intelligence and reporting, as opposed to other projects that are more data science-oriented.

 ## **Pre-Processing**
-    - Some adjustments in Python on the CSV, as it was giving me ar error on the upload on my postgresql server (some '' were giving problems)
+    - Python Adjustments: Performed minor fixes on the CSV file to resolve upload issues in PostgreSQL (removal of problematic quotes).
     - SQL cleaning:
         - Standardized text fields with TRIM() and INITCAP().
         - Handled NULL values, fixed date inconsistencies (Ship Date < Order Date), and removed duplicates.
         - Casted columns to proper types (INT, NUMERIC, etc.).
         - Added a new calculated column: shipping_days (difference between Ship Date and Order Date).